Harvesting Burdock Root Benefits – Digging deep

 Identifying features of burdock

-The species that is most common in the mountains of North Carolina is Arctium minus.
+The species that is most common in my area of the Appalachian mountains is Arctium minus.
 While Arctium lappa is the species most commonly used in the herbal world, both can be used interchangeably medicinally.

-The primary difference between the two is noticeable in the size of the burrs: A. lappa has large burrs 1" across, whereas the burrs of A. minus are about half that size.
+The primary difference between the two is noticeable in the size of the burrs: Arctium lappa has large burrs 1" across, whereas the burrs of Arctium minus are about half that size.

 Benefits of burdock root

 Burdock is one of my favorite root tonics in the wise woman herbal medicine chest.

 Just as burdock's roots grow deep in the ground, her action is deeply nourishing in the body.